 Home Page Tabs

-Congressman Joe Wilson (SC-02) issued the following statement this evening after President Obama concluded his State of the Union address:
+Congressman Joe Wilson (SC-02) issued the following statement after voting in favor of H.R.
+3134, the Defund Planned Parenthood Act of 2015:

 In The News

 Every day I hear from men and women about the harmful effects of Obamacare on their families.
 The effects of the President’s takeover of the health care system are well-known: destroyed jobs, increased medical costs, denial of services, and higher insurance premiums for families and individuals in South Carolina’s Second Congressional District and across the country.